jesse-dicenso/quantum-chemistry/README.md

+NOTE: UHF is having trouble!
+UHF has only fixed point iterations available (no DIIS yet) and does not yet work generally.

 ## Introduction
 This is a simple Hartree-Fock program that I wrote during Summer 2024.
 It is able to compute the RHF wavefunction of closed-shell atoms and molecules in 3D, along with some other quantities of interest.
 It uses the McMurchie-Davidson scheme for computing all molecular integrals.